Nutrition plays a huge role in our bodies' aging.

 We spend so much money trying to reverse it, or keep it away (and sometimes on creams and potions to “prevent” it before it begins to show.)
 It is mocked and scared of.
 You can purchase "preventing it" - but it is not truly preventable.
-Aging is something we start "fighting at 30."
+Aging is something we start "fighting" at 25.

 Healthy nutrition through your life is so important, but as seniors (especially those with conditions or diseases) it can be vital.
 Am I getting enough calcium for healthy bones?
 How do I keep my blood sugars in control?
 Other similar questions are quite common.
 It all comes down to one answer: eat real food - as much natural food as possible.

-When asked what that means, I reply "The stuff you grew up on."
+When asked what that means by someone over 70, I reply "The stuff you grew up on."

 I knew that I wanted to talk to someone who could offer a spiritual description of aging, too.
-Someone who could impart much more wisdom and knowledge about it rather than the images we've been told, or fed.
+Someone who could impart much more wisdom and knowledge about it rather than the images I'd been told, or fed by the machine.

 And I knew just the Wild Woman.
-Laurel is a 61 year old woman, and after yoga class one Saturday in the hot indian summer, we got to talking and she offered willingly to tell me her stories on the idea of aging.
+Laurel is a 61 year old woman at the time of this writing, and after yoga class one Saturday in the hot indian summer, we got to talking and she offered willingly to tell me her stories on the idea of aging.

 When we settle in to the discussion of aging, Laurel starts out by stating that we are MEANT to grow older here, in every part of the word.
 No time for small talk, we dove right in and I'm writing notes as she shares.